 Now, your ROOT is ready for use and you can check by typing “root”.

 A ROOT environment will open in terminal with the logo of ROOT.
 Currently the ROOT can be accessed only form the current folder.
 For ROOT to work from all the directories, you need to modfiy the “.bashrc” file.

 First get out of the ROOT enviroment by typing:

 Now you need to know the path of current root directory which can be obtained by “pwd”.

 This path should be used to define “ROOTSYS”.
 Now open the .bashrc file.

 Paste the following at end of the .bashrc file:

 # For ROOT export ROOTSYS=/home/anil/Products/root export PATH=$ROOTSYS/bin:$PATH export LD_LIBRARY_PATH=$ROOTSYS/lib/:$LD_LIBRARY_PATH

 You should replace the path in red color with your path obtained from command “pwd”.
 Now, you can use ROOT in any folder.

+You can also watch following video tutorial for installing ROOT.
 If you have any question, you are free to use our comment box.